 Founded in 1754, Columbia is one of the oldest and most distinguished institutions of higher learning in the world, offering a renowned liberal arts education within the nation’s most global city.

 Our campus is the birthplace of laser technology and modern robotics.
-Leaders and artists like President Barack Obama, Xerox CEO Ursula Burns, writer Federico Garcia Lorca, and all four members of the band Vampire Weekend attended Columbia.
+Leaders and artists like President Barack Obama, former Xerox CEO Ursula Burns, Emmy-winning entertainer Kate McKinnon, and 2014 MacArthur Fellow Ai-jen Poo attended Columbia.

-Admission is need-blind for US citizens and permanent residents and persons granted refugee visas by the United States.
+Admission is need-blind for US citizens, permanent residents, persons granted refugee visas by the United States, and undocumented students.
 Our need-based aid is in the form of grants and student work only.
 Loans are not a component of financial aid packages.
 For students from families with calculated incomes of less than $60,000 annually (and typical assets), parents are not expected to contribute to the cost of attendance.
 For those students coming from families with calculated total incomes between $60,000–$100,000 annually (and typical assets), Columbia offers a significantly reduced parent contribution.
-Families earning over $100,000 can still qualify for significant financial aid.
+There are no income or asset cutoffs, and families earning over $100,000 can still qualify for significant financial aid.

 Diversity is part of what makes Columbia vibrant, dynamic, and exciting, as evidenced by our legendary Core Curriculum.
 With an interdisciplinary series of small seminar-style courses taken by students from all majors, including engineers, students make connections across the world of ideas, challenging their thinking and deepening their insights together at every turn.
 From understanding the forces of globalization to grasping life through the prism of a gene to expressing human yearning through the arts—intellectual vitality is uniquely central to Columbia’s identity.

 Outside of the classroom, students can join more than 500 clubs and organizations.
 Housing is guaranteed for four years, and while your circles of community begin on campus, they extend to the intimate, friendly neighborhood that surrounds us, on to the world-class city we are part of, and into the world itself.